 Selina Bull (social-wellbeing, health and safety) has a keen interest in social planning and urban issues, and how these interact with and animate public space.
 She holds a Master’s degree in Regional and Urban Planning Studies from the London School of Economics and Political Science, where she occasionally snuck into Hyde Park at night, and researched and wrote about the right to the city, deconstructing the political, social sustainability, and health narratives about gentrification in Vancouver’s downtown east side.
 Selina also works as a strategic communications and public/stakeholder engagement professional for policy, planning and infrastructure projects.

-Caitriona Feeney (special projects) has been volunteering with the organization since 2011.
+Caitriona Feeney (open space) has been volunteering with the organization since 2011.
 Since she started with the VPSN, she has been involved with the VPSN’s VIVA Vancouver projects, Robson Square activations, and policy research for our Downtown Public Realm Project.
 She is a former commissioner on the Vancouver City Plan Commission and a policy planner with the Institute for Sustainable Food Systems.

 Sam Khany (special projects) is an urban planner and an urban designer, with passion for the interplay between social and physical systems in urban environments.
 He has experience working in Canada and internationally in public, private and non-profit sectors.
 He is an avid urban sketcher with a love for vibrant and integrative public spaces.
 In addition to his work with the VPSN, Sam is also a board member with the Urbanarium Society.